oscarodrigues/Traffic-Sign-Recognition-Using-Machine-Learning/README.md

 To run the program, download and extract all the files into the same directory.
 Then, open code_cnnbuilder.py file and run the program to build and train a convolutional neural network (CNN).
 Finally, run code_tester.py file to test the program against images within the tsrd_test folder.

-Note: You MUST change the directory of the files according to your computer.
+Note: You MUST change the directory of the files according to your computer for the code_tester.py file.
 Otherwise, the program will not work and complain the files you are referring to cannot be found.

 If you have any more questions, feel free to message me!